 frequently asked questions

-You have questions, because starting therapy is a commitment.
+You have questions, because starting therapy is a commitment to yourself.

 You're gathering information

 Getting started can be hard.
 You can want to and it’s possible to still feel stuck or reluctant.

 You’ve been contemplating making a commitment to change.
 It shows you’re curious and starting to think about doing the work to bring about a desired change.